Bioinformatics

 Program Overview

-Bioinformatics is an interdisciplinary program offering substantial training in both the biological sciences and the physical and mathematical sciences with an emphasis on computer programming coupled with genetics and molecular biology.
-Students are expected to acquire programming, databasing, and operating system skills coupled with a foundation in mathematics and statistics.
-In addition, students will be well trained in molecular biology and genetics and can pursue individual interests in a variety of areas (chemistry, physics, bioengineering, computer science, molecular biology, genetics, etc.).
+Bioinformatics is an interdisciplinary program that offers substantial training in the biological, physical, and mathematical sciences with an emphasis on computer programming coupled with genetics and molecular biology.
+Students are expected to acquire programming, database, and operating system skills with a foundation in mathematics and statistics.
+Additionally, students will become well-trained in molecular biology and genetics.
+They will have the opportunity to pursue individual interests in a variety of areas (chemistry, physics, bioengineering, computer science, molecular biology, genetics, etc.).

 Program Summary